ai-update/chatgpt-4-prompts/README.md

 # ChatGPT-4 Prompts

-🤖 A collection of *selfmade* prompts for the *paid version* of ChatGPT:
+🤖 A collection of prompts for the *paid version* of ChatGPT:

 🌐 http://openai.com/product/gpt-4

-All prompts are made by:
+Prompts by:

 🌐 https://casvanvliet.substack.com